krisnye/ion/README.md

 ion
 ===

-Indented Object Notation is a form of JSON designed for human authoring and readability.
+Indented Object Notation is a JSON compatible object serialization format that is designed for human authoring and readability.
-Whenever possible, quotes, brackets and escaping special characters or markup is not required.
+Whenever possible, quotes, brackets and escape characters are not required.

+It is especially well suited for hand authored configuration files that might otherwise be written in JSON.

 ### Installation